clavisound/SlimLoRa/README.md

 # TODO's (PR's welcome) - In order of importance.

+- [ ] Channel Mask
 - [ ] CFlist
+- [ ] Save more session data to EEPROM like NBtrans.
 - [ ] Join back-off
 - [ ] Confirmed Uplink
 - [ ] Confirmed Downlink
 - [ ] Make DevNonce random.
 - [ ] More regions.
-Currently only EU868
+Currently only EU868 is working.
 - [ ] Add pin mappings infrastucture for other boards.
 - [ ] Add compile options for battery status (unable to measure, connected to external power)
 - [ ] Respect Dwell MAC command (only for US902?)